mah1s/mah1s/README.md

 ### Hi there 👋

-I am a performance and reliability engineer focused on making life a bit easier through code.
+I am a systems performance and reliability engineer and architect focused on making life a bit easier through code.

 <!--
 **mah1s/mah1s** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.